parrot2023/initial/Readme.md

         systemctl enable macchanger_on_start.service

 Go ahead then and reboot, and make sure it's all working now.
-(And if it does not and blows up the neighbor's cat, blame the dog!)

-If needed, you can also systemctl disable fix-backlight.service to make it stop running at boot.
+If needed, you can also systemctl disable macchanger_on_start.service to make it stop running at boot.